husnaingilani0/lynx/README.md

 Can't i use google?
 I think we all know how PRIVACY FREINDLY google is.
 Training there AI 😈 on my babies photos.
 NEVER!
 Not For Me (or for you).

-We are improving day by day, we are'nt the best yet, but that's what mission 2028 is for 😜.
+We are improving day by day, we are not the best yet, but that's what mission 2028 is for 😜.
 We're building a community along the way and we're here for the long run.
 So buckle up and get ready.
 Learn More: https://analyticscamp.org

 # More Details
 About things on the website.
 Font Provider: Bunny Fonts.
 Icons: Luicde.
 AI Api Provider: Groq.
+Office Editing: OnlyOffice
+Nextcloud
  #### CHECK OUT THERE PRIVACY POLICIES ASWELL
 # Privacy Policy
 Last updated: 20.11.2024